kiranraaj19/DecenToken/README.md

 * Put Name and Description

 * Click on mint NFT, and VOILA, your nft is now on blockchain with the least GAS FEES POSSIBLE!

+### Things to be careful of:

+- Start the servers together
+- Set crust wallet and metamask wallet and have balance in it

 ## Visit website now:
 [Studify](https://studify-project.herokuapp.com/#).